container based virtualization

 Key Points: Port Channels

 In summary, a port channel aggregates multiple physical interfaces that create a logical interface.
 On some platforms, you can bundle up to 32 individual redundant links.
 The Port channel will also load balance traffic across the redundant links.
 The port channel will remain operational as long as at least one physical interface within the port channel is operational.
 Finally, before we move to vPC vs port channel, you can create either Layer 2 or 3 port channels.
-However, as you might have expected, you cannot combine Layer 2 and 3 interfaces in the same port channel.
+However, as expected, you cannot combine Layer 2 and 3 interfaces in the same port channel.

-• Port-channel load balancing
+Port-channel load balancing

 Using a hashing function, frames are distributed between the physical interfaces that make up the port channel.
 Depending on the method used for load balancing, this hash will differ.
 Based on the hash result, the physical port to be used for transmission is determined.